Contact person

 Kraftmuseet tells the story of how hydropower and its industry revolutionized our society in the early 1900´s.
 The power plant is a national heritage with original machinery, instruments, and interior.

 When visiting Kraftmuseet you get to see a film about the power plant's history and its impact on local society.
-During the summer season you also get guided a tour of the facility.
+During the summer season you'll be able to join a guided a tour of the facility, however during the rest of the year you'll have to walk the facilities by yourself.
 When walking around you'll find various exhibitions with themes related to architectur, hydropower history, and conflicts surrounding hydropower development.
-During your stay, you may also enjoy local food and drinks in our café.

 A memorable experience for the entire family.